kevinkchen1/Personalized-Supplement-Recommender/docs/workflow_overview.md

 - **Hybrid** — partially LLM (unstructured input), partially deterministic (structured input)
 - **Tool** — fully deterministic, hardcoded Cypher queries, no LLM

----

 ## Prompts

 See → [Prompts Reference](prompts.md) for all LLM prompts with inline comments.

 ---

-## What's Left To Do

-### Synthesis Agent (next)
-- Receives all specialist results from state
-- Generates a final patient-facing answer grounded in what the DB actually found
-- Does NOT invent information — synthesizes only from evidence_chain and specialist result summaries

-### Specialist Tools → Agentic (future)
-Currently all three specialist tools use hardcoded Cypher queries.
-Future enhancement:
-- Replace hardcoded queries with LLM-generated Cypher (same pattern as entity_normalizer)
-- Would allow specialists to handle edge cases and schema variations more flexibly

-### Deficiency → Recommendation enrichment (future)
-- Currently recommendation queries only by condition (`conditions_list`)
-- Could be enriched to also find supplements that address identified deficient nutrients
-- Requires either a `Supplement -[REPLENISHES]-> Nutrient` relationship in the KG, or synthesis-level LLM reasoning
-- For now: synthesis will handle this connection using LLM reasoning over combined results

-### KG Enhancement: REPLENISHES relationship (future)
-- No positive Supplement → Nutrient relationship currently exists
-- Adding `Supplement -[REPLENISHES]-> Nutrient` would enable data-driven deficiency recommendations
-- Name-based inference is unreliable (Fish Oil ≠ "Omega-3" in supplement_name)